 The City of Austin's new five year 2019-2024 Consolidated Plan was informed by a Housing Market Analysis conducted in 2019, an update to the City's 2014 housing study, as well as a regional Analysis of Impediments to Fair Housing Choice (AI) conducted in 2018-19.
 This section discusses the primary findings from those needs assessments and research.
-Where possible, pre-populated tables are updated with current data from that analysis.
+Tables in this section are updated with current data from these analyses.

 Primary findings.
-The City of Austin has made notable progress addressing many of the greatest unmet housing needs of residents in the past five years.
-More than 4,300 affordable units have been created or preserved.
-Many of the new units created or preserved are targeted to residents with special needs, who face some of the greatest obstacles in finding housing.
+The City of Austin has made notable progress in addressing many of the greatest unmet housing needs of households in the past five years.
+According to NHCD's Affordable Housing Inventory database, more than 4,900 affordable units have been created or preserved.
+Many of the new units created or preserved are targeted to individuals with special needs, who face some of the greatest obstacles in finding housing.

 The greatest challenge to addressing needs is filling the gap between what households can afford and where the private market prices housing.
 During the course of the past two Consolidated Plans, home values in Austin have increased by 51% and rental costs have increased by 34%.
-By comparison, incomes for Non-Hispanic White residents rose 28%; African Americans, 25%; Asians, 34%; and Hispanic residents, just 21%.
-As a result, residents are spending more of their household incomes on housing costs.
+By comparison, incomes for Non-Hispanic White Austinites rose 28%; African Americans, 25%; Asians, 34%; and Hispanic Austinites, just 21%.
+As a result, Austinites are spending more of their household income on housing costs.

 Ten years ago, an estimated 37,600 renters earned less than \$20,000 per year and could not find affordable rentals.
-As of the last Consolidated Plan, that shortage was estimated to have grown to approximately 48,000 rental units and to include residents earning up to \$25,000 per year.
+As of the FY 2014-19 Consolidated Plan, that shortage was estimated to have grown to approximately 48,000 rental units and to include households earning up to \$25,000 per year.
 Current data place this gap at 36,400 rental units for households earning less than \$25,000 per year.
 The decline in the gap is largely due to a smaller number of low-income renters in the City.
 Renters earning less than \$25,000 dropped by 12,000, due in part to the stabilization of affordable units to serve the City's lowest income renters, which has been accomplished through City investments.